How to Play the Waiting Game with Kids

 Play I Spy With My Little Eye.

-Child guesses what the object is.
-I spy your black pants!
+The child guesses what the object is.
+“I spy the black pants you are wearing!”

 It’s fun and easy.
-But, if you are not familiar with the directions click HERE for directions from 45+ Fun Indoor Games for All Ages
+But, if you are not familiar with the directions, click HERE for directions from 45+ Fun Indoor Games for All Ages

 Simon Says

 Growing muscles MUST move.
-But, a Waiting Room is no place to run around and scream.
-So, we want to tell the kids what exactly they CAN do.
+But a Waiting Room is no place to run around and scream.
+So, we want to tell the kids what exactly they “CAN” do.

 Example:

-Simon says raise you right hand.
+Simon says raise your right hand.

-If you are not familiar with how to play Simon Says click HERE for directions from 45+ Fun Indoor Games for All Ages
+If you are not familiar with how to play Simon Says, click HERE for directions from 45+ Fun Indoor Games for All Ages

-Animal Vegetable or Mineral?
+Animal, Vegetable or Mineral?

 One person thinks of something.
-Lets pretend he is thinking of a skunk.
+Let’s pretend he is thinking of a skunk.

-He says, “I’m thinking of something.
-Is it an animal , vegetable or mineral?’
+He says, “I‘m thinking of something.
+Is it an animal, vegetable, or mineral?’

 The players take turns asking one question. ” Is it a vegetable?”

-NO! not a vegetable.
+NO!
+It’s not a vegetable.

 “Is it a mineral?”